 I did not start out to raise a family essentially alone; it’s simply how things turned out.
 My spouse traveled, there were no parents, siblings, or other relatives to assist, and while I had a network of divorced moms as friends when I was married (ironically), when I found myself divorcing, most were moving or remarrying.

-It’s worth noting that those women friends were typically 10 years – or more – younger than myself.
-Seemingly overnight, I was 40-something with elementary-aged children, an ex who lived hundreds of miles away, and no support system to help – much less the money to afford one.
+The women friends I mention were typically 10 years – or more – younger than myself.
+Seemingly overnight, I was 40-something with still elementary-aged children, an ex who lived hundreds of miles away, and no support system to help – much less the money to afford one.

-Entering older motherhood by choice or by circumstance?
-I believe that forearmed is forewarned, and helps you to manage what is to come.
+If you’re entering older motherhood by choice or by circumstance, I believe that forearmed is forewarned and knowledge may help you to manage what is to come.

 Factors in Midlife Parenting

-I am not an expert; I am writing from my experience and that of other solo midlife mothers I know.
-Nonetheless, I believe these are reasonable factors to consider when embarking on older motherhood or finding yourself holding the midlife parenting bag on your own.
+Writing purely from my experience and that of other solo midlife mothers I know, I believe these are reasonable factors to consider when embarking on older motherhood or finding yourself holding the parenting bag on your own at 45, at 50, and into your 60s.

 - In your 40s or 50s you may indeed have the stamina to deal with six weeks or six months of sleepless nights, a teary toddler, the terrible twos, and even make it through to preschool.
-You should feel pleased, proud, and grateful – of yourself and your child(ren).
+You should feel pleased and proud of yourself, and your child(ren).
+But that’s the easy part.

 - You may be fortunate in having a spouse, partner, or ex-partner who takes some of the load, or a family member that does so.
 Even a few days or nights here and there can help you recoup.
 Create a network!
 You’re going to need it!

-- Don’t underestimate the physical and logistical burdens that come next: kids fight and you must referee; there are carpool lines and homework help; babysitters go mysteriously MIA; if you date, you need to manage everyone’s expectations gingerly; sports and music and activities require driving; tweens and teens can eat like bottomless pits; work trips you must go on will likely leave you worrying about what’s happening back home.
+- Don’t underestimate the physical and logistical burdens that come next: kids fight and you must referee; there are carpool lines and homework help; babysitters go mysteriously MIA; if you date, you need to manage everyone’s expectations gingerly; sports, music and other activities require driving; tweens and teens can eat like bottomless pits; traveling for work may leave you worrying about what’s happening back home, and requires special accommodations.

 - If marriage or other partnership comes to an end, it’s inevitable that splitting into two households will leave both financially worse for wear; the one with primary duty for children is likely to take more hits over the long run.